Substance Abuse and Addiction Treatment Resources in Greenbelt

 Narcotics Anonymous (NA) Meetings

 If you or a loved one is suffering from narcotics misuse, it’s important to find a source of support so that you can immediately reach out to others who understand what you are going through.
-Narcotics Anonymous (NA) meetings in Greenbelt can help you do just that if you have the desire to stop using drugs.
+Narcotics Anonymous (NA) meetings can help you do just that if you have the desire to stop using drugs.
 NA is not affiliated with any other organization or religion, and there are no fees or dues to attend.
 NA is a safe place in which to discuss your problem and learn how to overcome substance use.
 The most difficult meeting to attend is the first one, and NA encourages individuals to continue coming to meetings to learn how to live a sober life.
-Here is a small sampling of meetings available in your town.

 - Greenbelt Community Church